rongcuid/MSCC/README.md

 # Compliance

-Since instruction memory is read only, _FENCE.I_ test cannot pass.
-All other tests of riscv-compliance pass.
+<del>Since instruction memory is read only, _FENCE.I_ test cannot pass.
+All other tests
+of riscv-compliance pass.</del>

 The compliance suite has following modifications: